tajpouria/terraform-associate-exam-gcp-examples/README.md

 [Modules](9-modules)

-- Create a custom module called `terraform-google-envoy-hello-world` which provisions a compute instance with envoy proxy on it and exposes the HTTP on a public IP address
+- Create a custom module called `terraform-google-apache-hello-world` which provisions a compute instance with apache webserver on it and exposes the HTTP on a public IP address
 - Use the module in the root module
 - Tag and publish the module to the Terraform registry